salesforce/bazel-eclipse/docs/dev/architecture.md

 - Target JDKs and other environment config

 For this, they rely on build-specific features/plugins like this Bazel Eclipse feature and [M2Eclipse](http://www.eclipse.org/m2e/).
-The Bazel Eclipse Feature sits alongside the JDT componentns in Eclipse to be the bridge between Bazel Java projects and the JDT.
+The Bazel Eclipse Feature sits alongside the JDT components in Eclipse to be the bridge between Bazel Java projects and the JDT.
 It hooks into Bazel to compute classpaths and find Java source files.